TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/monitoring-how-it-works.md

 {{< img src="/img/cloud/tyk-cloud-monitoring-priced-traffic.png" alt="Monitoring Traffic Pricing" >}}

 ### Storage metric.
-When a customer sends traffic to their deployment, Tyk Dashboard [records analytics]({{< ref "tyk-dashboard-analytics/" >}}) in redis.
-This metrics are synced to mongoDB using tyk-pump and then displayed on tyk Cloud.
+When a client makes a request to a Tyk Gateway deployment, the details of the request and response are captured and [stored in Redis]({{< ref "tyk-dashboard-analytics/" >}}).
+Tyk Pump processes the records from Redis and forwards them to MongoDB.
+Finally, Tyk Cloud reads that data from MongoDB and displays it in the _Storage_ section of _Monitoring_.